DesantBucie/korny/docs/CREATE_PROMPT.md

 To use it use `${cfg[color_name_you_defined]}`.
 The same goes for background(`${cbg[]}`).
 To stop coloring we use `$RESET`.

+Also custom colors (higher than 15) are independent of user's terminal colorscheme, so red always will be red, blue blue and so on.

 Just to be sure, in this case `${cfg[c_red]}` != `${fg[red]}` as these are two different colors (1 vs 196)

 ## Other things to say